shidian117/YoLov3_edge_cloud/README.md

 - export_client.py and export_server.py:  split the completed model into the client model and the server model(with split and without prune)
 - export_client_pruned.py and export_server_pruned.py:  split the completed and pruned model into the client model and the server model (with split and prune)
 The exported models are stored in freezed/model
+- export_quant.py:  export the true quantized model (int 8/16) and the fake quantized model (fp32)

 ## Model Inference
 Finally, you can use infer_completed.py to infer the completed model (with prune or without prune), use infer_split.py to infer the split model (with prune or without prune).